TheRenegadeCoder/sample-programs-website/docs/projects/roman-numeral/dart/index.md

 {% endraw %}

-[Roman Numeral](https://sampleprograms.io/projects/roman-numeral) in [Dart](https://sampleprograms.io/languages/dart) was written by:
+Roman Numeral in [Dart](https://sampleprograms.io/languages/dart) was written by:

 - Reilly Howell

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 21 2019 18:06:11.
-The solution was first committed on Oct 20 2019 18:59:46.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution